North Sentinel Island: Portman's expeditions

 An expedition led by Maurice Vidal Portman, a government administrator who hoped to research the natives and their customs, landed on North Sentinel Island in January 1880.
 The group found a network of pathways and several small, abandoned villages.
-After several days, six Sentinelese, an elderly couple and four children, were taken to Port Blair.
-The colonial officer in charge of the operation wrote that the entire group, "sickened rapidly, and the old man and his wife died, so the four children were sent back to their home with quantities of presents".
+After several days, six Sentinelese – an elderly couple and four children – were taken to Port Blair.
+The colonial officer in charge of the operation wrote that the entire group "sickened rapidly, and the old man and his wife died, so the four children were sent back to their home with quantities of presents".
 A second landing was made by Portman on 27 August 1883 after the eruption of Krakatoa was mistaken for gunfire and interpreted as the distress signal of a ship.
 A search party landed on the island and left gifts before returning to Port Blair.
 Portman visited the island several more times between January 1885 and January 1887.

 After Indian independence

+Early landings

 Indian exploratory parties under orders to establish friendly relations with the Sentinelese made brief landings on the island every few years beginning in 1967.
-In 1975 Leopold III of Belgium, on a tour of the Andamans, was taken by local dignitaries for an overnight cruise to the waters off North Sentinel Island.
-The cargo ship MV Rusley ran aground on coastal reefs in mid-1977, and the MV Primrose did so in August 1981.
-The Sentinelese are known to have scavenged both wrecks for iron.
+In 1975, Leopold III of Belgium, on a tour of the Andamans, was taken by local dignitaries for an overnight cruise to the waters off North Sentinel Island.

+Shipwrecks

+The cargo ship MV Rusley ran aground on coastal reefs in mid-1977, and the MV Primrose did so on 2 August 1981.
+After the Primrose grounded on the North Sentinel Island reef, crewmen several days later noticed that some men carrying spears and arrows were building boats on the beach.
+The captain of Primrose radioed for an urgent drop of firearms so his crew could defend themselves.
+They did not receive any because a large storm stopped other ships from reaching them, but the heavy seas also prevented the islanders from approaching the ship.
+A week later, the crewmen were rescued by a helicopter under contract to the Indian Oil and Natural Gas Corporation (ONGC).

+The Sentinelese are known to have scavenged both shipwrecks for iron.
 Settlers from Port Blair also visited the sites to recover the cargo.
 In 1991, salvage operators were authorised to dismantle the ships.

-After the Primrose grounded on the North Sentinel Island reef on 2 August 1981, crewmen several days later noticed that some men carrying spears and arrows were building boats on the beach.
-The captain of Primrose radioed for an urgent drop of firearms so his crew could defend themselves.
-They did not receive any because a large storm stopped other ships from reaching them, but the heavy seas also prevented the islanders from approaching the ship.
-A week later, the crewmen were rescued by a helicopter under contract to the Indian Oil And Natural Gas Corporation (ONGC).